pauldmccarthy/win-pytreat/advanced_topics/07_threading.md

    > data[offset:offset + nelems] += 1
    > ```

+2. Restart the Jupyter notebook kernel (*Kernel -> Restart*) - this example is somewhat dependent on the behaviour of the Python garbage collector, so it helps to start afresh

-2. Re-run the code block, and watch what happens to the memory usage.
+2. Re-run the two code blocks, and watch what happens to the memory usage.

 What happened?
 Well, you are seeing [copy-on-write](wiki-copy-on-write) in